International Summit in Human Genetics and Genomics

 - Reduce health disparities and the burden of disease and disability, on people and the economies of developing nations.

-The curriculum will be in English and at the graduate school level (Master’s degree and beyond) for healthcare professionals (Researchers, Physicians, Dentists, Nurses, Counselors, Graduate and Medical School trainees) from developing nations.
+The curriculum will be in English and at the graduate school level (Master’s degree and beyond) for healthcare professionals (Researchers, Physicians, Dentists/Scientists, Nurses, Counselors, Graduate and Medical School trainees) from developing nations.
 It is re-constructed annually to meet the goals and will include the following:

 - Two weeks of general courses in genetics and genomics research and medicine, and one week of field trips and hands-on workshops for all attendees.